 WHAT HAPPENS AT THE CENTER?
 The Center has three functions.
 It supports the work of member organizations, serves as an information and referral service and provides opportunity for ad hoc groupings to work on specific issues.
 Member groups and guests use it as their home base, and/or as a place for presenting programs, having meetings, gatherings or work sessions.
 Most of this activity is open to the public directly, or through membership in one of the SCCC member organizations.

-You can get copies of publications such as North Coast EcoNews and Eel River Reporter here, and various newsletters that may be hard to find elsewhere.
+We have subscriptions to various publications such as North Coast EcoNews, Eel River Reporter and Coast and Ocean.
 Sierra Club publications are available here, and we often have copies of public planning documents such as environmental assessments and environmental impact reports.
 Our volunteers and website provide referrals to many groups and help answer questions on a variety of conservation issues and local resource politics.
 We sometimes function as networker between public agencies and environmental groups.

 HOW IS THE CENTER FUNDED?
 Member groups pay yearly dues to SCCC.
 Additional support comes from periodic fundraising events (chiefly our Awards Dinner) gifts, grants and Friends of the Center—individuals who make regular donations.